 Here’s some pictures I took of my Leslie 122 RV.
-From reading up on this model I understand that these usually come with a Leslie-designed reverb amp which is not deemed all that desirable, but this one actually has a Hammond AO-44-1 reverb amp in it, the very same as is found in the A-100 series.
+From what I could find on this model I understand that they usually come with a Leslie-designed reverb amp which is not deemed all that desirable, but this one actually has a Hammond AO-44-1 reverb amp in it, the very same as is found in the A-100 series.
 I think it sounds great, even through the small speaker that is mounted on the side of the cabinet.

 Here’s a bit of the heavier stuff, with excellent guitar added by PECA based on a cool template from Udo.